bitbankinc/NLoop/README.md

 * Supports liquidity management with autoloop
 * Supports multi-asset swap.
 * The server side is [boltz](https://github.com/BoltzExchange/boltz-backend), which is OSS.
+(Which is not the case for lightning loop.)
-* Immutable audit log with event-sourcing.
+* Complete immutable audit log with event-sourcing.
 * Minimum trust against the server.
 * Thorough validation
 * Minimize the direct interaction against the server and instead get the information from the blockchain as much as possible.